-(The piercing of Jesus’ side and Most Sacred Heart offers His co-mingled Blood and Water, simultaneously fulfilling the Old Testament offering of atonement and expiation of sin by the once and for all outpouring of the Holy Spirit of God’s mercy, redemption and salvation through Our Lord’s loving sacrifice of His Most Precious Blood on the Wood of the Cross.
-By consecrating and giving birth to His Sacramental Church, Jesus reaffirms His commanded remembrance of the New Paschal Feast in the Eternal Liturgy of the Eucharist celebrated in the Mass of the Faithful that will come to follow His Glorious Resurrection every minute of every day throughout the whole world, forevermore!)
+(The piercing of Jesus’ side and Most Sacred Heart offers His co-mingled Blood and Water to simultaneously fulfill the Old Testament offering of atonement and expiation of sin by the once and for all outpouring of the Holy Spirit of God’s mercy, redemption and salvation.
+Through Our Lord’s loving sacrifice of His Body and Most Precious Blood on the Wood of the Cross, Christ consecrates and gives birth to His Sacramental Church, reaffirming His command of remembrance of the New Paschal Feast in the Eternal Liturgy of the Eucharist celebrated as the Mass of the Faithful that is to follow His Glorious Resurrection every minute of every day throughout the entire world, forevermore.)

 John 19:34-37.
 “But one of the soldiers with a spear opened his side, and immediately there came out blood and water.
 And he that saw it, hath given testimony, and his testimony is true.
 And he knoweth that he saith true; that you also may believe.
 For these things were done, that the scripture might be fulfilled: ‘You shall not break a bone of him.’
 And again another scripture saith: ‘They shall look on him whom they pierced.’”